dv66/word2vec-from-scratch/README.md

 # word2vec-from-scratch
-Word2VecDataset model implementation from scratch.
+Word2Vec model implementation from scratch using PyTorch.

 ## Dependencies Installation
 * Install all dependecies.